5 Proven Reasons Why Gratitude Improves Your Health

 - Practicing gratitude led to a 7-percent reduction in biomarkers of inflammation in patients with congestive heart failure.

-- Dietary fat intake is reduced by as much as 25 percent when people are keeping a gratitude journal.
+- Dietary fat intake is reduced by as much as 25 percent when people keep a gratitude journal.

 - Grateful people have 16 percent lower diastolic blood pressure and 10 percent lower systolic blood pressure than those less grateful.